Marxist feminism: Productive, unproductive, and reproductive labor

+Early Marxist and Socialist feminists began creating working women's organizations within broader worker movements in the early 1910s.
+These organizers considered the needs of working women to be different to those of the feminist movements that had been developed by the bourgeoise.
+Separating gender from class as a means for liberation was unthinkable for these women, and they found various levels of success within communist and socialist parties for their ideas.
+Marxist feminists such as Mary Inman established networks of likeminded members within these organizations that were able to lobby for women's oppression to be considered a key policy issue by the 1940s.

 Marxist feminist authors in the 1970s, such as Margaret Benston and Peggy Morton, relied heavily on analysis of productive and unproductive labor in an attempt to shift the perception of the time that consumption was the purpose of a family, presenting arguments for a state-paid wage to homemakers, and a cultural perception of the family as a productive entity.
 In capitalism, the work of maintaining a family has little material value, as it produces no marketable products.
 In Marxism, the maintenance of a family is productive, as it has a service value, and is used in the same sense as a commodity.